bartbroere/grist-authentik/README.md

 | PostgreSQL | Authentik's database (also runs its task queue) |
 | nginx      | Reverse proxy — the only exposed port (8080)    |
 | supervisord| Process manager tying it all together           |

+This is combined to provide an easy way to try out Grist with accounts, without needing to set up and configure a separate OIDC provider.

 Users can **sign up themselves**: the Authentik login page shows a "Sign up" link (enrollment flow), and Grist is pre-wired to use